svfarago/SQLAlchemy_challenge/README.md

 ### Random Notes ===============
 This is my first SQL project using SQLAlchemy.
-Time to complete: approximately xx hours
+Time to complete: approximately 18 hours